-The use of psychometric testing such as Myers-Briggs personality type indication and Belbin team role profiling can be a useful in ensuring an appropriate Collaboration Champion appointment.
-With one of the fundamental aims of the Collaboration Champion being effective collaboration and integrated team engagement and since achievement will be heavily reliant on shared values and behaviours, a values based profiling tool such as the Judgment Index has also been very effectively used in many other project management scenarios.
-(See references below).
+A Collaboration Champion should be appointed to the role based on proven leadership and associated relationship management skills.
+Highly developed leadership and behavioural skills are the key to the performance and success of the role and more important than project management or technical skills.
+The use of psychometric testing such as Myers-Briggs personality type indication and Belbin team role profiling can be useful in ensuring the characteristics for an appropriate Collaboration Champion appointment.
+The fundamental aims of the Collaboration Champion are effective collaboration and integrated team engagement.
+Since achievement of these aims will be heavily reliant on shared values and behaviours, a values based profiling tool such as the Judgment Index can also be used.
+(The Judgment Index has also been very effectively used in many other project management scenarios - See references below)